openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 How do I post questions on the discussion board?
 ========================================================

-..
-The following paragraph describes the features of the edX mobile app for partners/edx.org
-..
-Alison, DOC-1840, June 2015

-.. only:: Partners

-  Right now, you cannot use the edX mobile apps to participate in course discussions.
-To read or contribute to the discussions, use a web browser on a computer.

-..
-The following paragraph describes the features of the edX mobile app for Open edX (adds notifications, assessments, discussions)
-..
-Alison, DOC-1840, June 2015

-.. only:: Open_edX

 You can read and contribute to course discussions in the edX mobile apps whenever you have an Internet connection.
-After you select your course, select **Discussion**.
+In your course, select **Discussion**.
 You can then browse through different topics or search for words or phrases that interest you.
+For information about course discussions, see :ref:`Course Discussions`.

 .. _Video Questions: